 NPP operators are facing economic pressure in the current competitive market conditions with significant implications for plant operation.
 The optimization of operation and maintenance costs is therefore a key component of a broader integrated business planning process.
 Asset management and decision making is integral part of the overall operation strategy.
-Specific challenge represents higher level of flexibility (non-baseload operation) as a reaction to market conditions with increasing portion of variable renewables.
-NPPs should be prepared to participate in the trading of electricity in quite complex conditions and provide various ancillary services such as frequency control, load following or reactive power control.
+Specific challenge represents higher level of flexibility (non-baseload operation) considering the development of the energy mix of the future, including the rapid development of Renewables.
+NPPs should be prepared to participate to handle the new operating conditions defined on the European Grid by the ENTSOE and also provide various ancillary services such as frequency control, load following or reactive power control.